EddieTheEd/Obsidian-Vault/002_Notes/Chromatography.md

 	- Polar substances in a mixture will be more attracted to the stationary phase and thus will adsorb and not move with the mobile phase as much.
 	- Non-polar substances are less attracted, and thus do not adsorb well and can be dissolved in the mobile phase, and move greatly along with the mobile phase.
 - This form of chromatography is most useful if the substances involved have distinct colours.

+**Thin-Layered Chromatography**
+- In TLC, the stationary phase is a layer of silica gel fixed onto a glass plate.
+- The mobile phase is a solvent which travels up the plate, carrying the substances.
+- Has the same principles as paper chromatography.
+- TLC involves a stable silica gel, but paper in paper chromatography is flexible and might affect results of chromatography.
+In TLC, the glass plate does not bend, and thus you will have better results.
+- Capillary action still draws the solvent up the matrix; however while the molecules in paper chromatography are separated based on mass, in TLC, separation often depends upon solubility or charge, due to the interaction of solute and matrix.
+- A dry sample is placed in the silica gel matrix.
+As the solvent front moves up the gel, it dissolves the sample and caries it up the matrix with it.
+- Some of the particles in the sample stick more strongly to he silica gel than others, so they lag behind the solvent
+- Eventually the different substances in the sample separate out, with similar molecules travelling a similar distance.